dj-urg/digital-methods-coding-introduction/working-with-git.md

 ## Getting Started with Git and GitHub

-In this section, you will learn how to set up a GitHub account, understand the basics of Git, and clone a repository into your local VSCode environment.
-This will allow you to start working with the data and projects available in this repository.
+In this section, you will learn the basics of Git, how to set up a GitHub account, and clone a repository into your local VSCode environment.
+This will allow you to start working with the data and projects available in this repository and other repositories in the future.

 #### 1. Introduction to Git and GitHub